Drawing Trees with Perfect Angular Resolution and Polynomial Area

-In many drawings of graphs, vertices can be placed on an integer grid, allowing one to get a bound on the area of the drawing by bounding the dimensions of the grid. \fi Drawings with perfect angular resolution cannot be placed on an integer grid unless the degrees of the vertices are constrained, so we do not require vertices to have integer coordinates. \ifJournal
+In many drawings of graphs, nodes can be placed on an integer grid, allowing one to get a bound on the area of the drawing by bounding the dimensions of the grid.
+Drawings with perfect angular resolution cannot be placed on an integer grid unless the degrees of the nodes are constrained.
+To see this, suppose we have a vertex $u$ and two of its (consecutive) neighbors all of which lie on Cartesian grid points.
+From basic trigonometry, the area of the triangle defined by these points is $\frac{1}{2}ab\sin{\theta}$, where $a$ and $b$ represent the lengths of the edges extending from $u$ and $\theta=2\pi/d(u)$ is the angle between these two edges.
+By Pick's theorem, the area of this triangle is rational, and consequently so is the square of the area.
+Since $a^2$ and $b^2$ must also be rational, we conclude that $\sin^2{\theta}$ must be rational.
+This is false for nearly all values of $d(u)$, for example, when $d(u)=10$ and $\theta=\pi/5$.
+Hence, if we wish to have perfect angular resolution, we cannot require the nodes to have integer coordinates.